 nTIDE analyzes key economic indicators that reflect the employment environment for Americans with and without disabilities, including:

 Labor Force Participation Rate – the rate of how many people are actively employed or looking for work compared to the total population

-- Employment-to-Population Ratio – the percentage of people who are working compared to the total population
+Employment-to-Population Ratio – the percentage of people who are working compared to the total population

 - Percent Looking – the percentage of individuals who are actively looking for work

-As the figures are not yet seasonally adjusted—which does not control for the fluctuations in the workforce based on the time of the year—nTIDE compares the month’s employment date to the corresponding month of the previous year.
-The report, therefore, tracks and monitors how employment for people with and without disabilities.
+Because the data are not yet seasonally adjusted—which would control for the fluctuations in the workforce based on the time of the year—nTIDE compares the month’s employment data to the corresponding month of the previous year.
+The report, therefore, tracks and compares changes in employment indicators for people with and without disabilities.
 The nTIDE report is followed by government agencies, policymakers, funders, disability organizations, employers, and other interested parties

-nTIDE is funded, in part, by a grant from the National Institute on Disability and Rehabilitation Research (H133B130015 & H133B120005) and Kessler Foundation.
+nTIDE is funded, in part, by a grant from the National Institute on Disability and Rehabilitation Research (9ORT5022-02-00 & 90RT5017) and Kessler Foundation.